AustinHellerRepo/ResetingIncrementerApi/README.md

 [TotalLimit]
 Value = 4398046511104
 ```
 The "super_big_api" is able to use the entire four terrabytes of outbound data.
-Once the total usage from all of the APIs hits either their respective limits or the summation hits the total limit, a 409 HTTP error code will be sent to the calling process.
+Once the total usage from all of the APIs hits either their respective limits or the summation hits the total limit, a 409 HTTP error code will be sent to the calling process with an empty payload.

 _Reset every 24 hours with total limit of 1GB_
 ```ini